Gnarus-G/gnarus-g/about/src/resume.md

   dynamically compressing images and applying windowing techniques to large lists
 - Increased development velocity by moving from Create React App (CRA) v4 setup to Next.js 13, resulting in a **6x** reduction in build times
-- Implemented an audio/video meeting feature, with webRTC, to facilitate user collaborations, used over 10,000 times
+- Implemented an audio/video meeting feature, with webRTC, to facilitate user collaborations, used by over **100+** users

 #### Project New Social LLC